ilias000/BlueFlagGreekBeachesWebApp/README.md

 ------

 ### Instructions to run database, api and webClient with docker:
-- maven clean
+- grandlew clean
-- maven install
+- grandlew build
-- run docker-compose.yml
+- run the file docker-compose.yml
 - http://localhost:5173